About Regional Rural Banks (RRB's) in India 2025 PDF: Check the History, Functions, Headquarters, And State Wise List

 Amalgamation of Regional Rural Bank

-Here we have provided the merger of RRB banks complete details in this passage.
+Here we have provided the complete details of the merger of RRB banks in this passage.

-The Reserve Bank of India in 2001 constituted a Committee under the Chairmanship of Dr. V S Vyas on “Flow of Credit to Agriculture and Related Activities from the Banking System” to examine the relevance of RRBs in the rural credit system and the alternatives for making it operational.
-In the year 2005, the consolidation process was initiated as recommended by Dr. V S Vyas Committee.
+The Reserve Bank of India in 2001 constituted a Committee under the Chairmanship of Dr V S Vyas on “Flow of Credit to Agriculture and Related Activities from the Banking System” to examine the relevance of RRBs in the rural credit system and the alternatives for making it operational.
+In the year 2005, the consolidation process was initiated as recommended by Dr V S Vyas's Committee.

 In the year 2018-2019, the amalgamation of RRBs was done based on the roadmap provided by NABARD and consultation with respective Sponsor Banks and State Governments.
 As of April 2019, the number of RRBs has been brought down to 43 from 56.
 The amalgamation has been made with the expectation of bringing better efficiency of scale, higher productivity, improved financial health of the RRBs, and greater credit flow to rural areas.